sagi-menahem/Contacts-in-JavaFX/README.md

 JavaFX Contacts Management is a JavaFX-based application for managing contacts.
 It allows users to add, edit, delete, and search for contacts, displaying their names and phone numbers in a user-friendly interface.

-Task #4 for the 20554 java course of the Open University
+Task #4 for the 20554 java course of the Open University.

+The full assignment (in Hebrew) is in the [Task 4.pdf](Task%204.pdf) file.

 ## Table of Contents